How Much Can A Motorhome Tow?

 Now look at your RV hitch where you will find the hitch weight rating plate.
 When a manufacturer tells you that the vehicle can tow 5000 pounds, this ‘hitch rating’ is typically where that comes from.
 If the ‘hitch rating’ is lower than the chassis’ Maximum Towing Capacity then your new towing capacity number will be that of the ‘hitch rating.’

-Locate the Occupant and Cargo Carrying Capacity (OCCC) sticker for motorized RVs only.
+Locate the Occupant and Cargo Carrying Capacity (OCCC) sticker, available on motorized RVs only.
 This weight sticker is put on by the RV manufacturer (Winnebago normally places it on the inside of the driver’s door).
-The OCCC figure is the maximum allowable weight of all occupants, plus weight of all food, tools, full fresh water tanks, full LP-gas tanks and personal belongings.
+The OCCC figure is the maximum allowable weight of all occupants, plus weight of all food, tools, full tanks, full LP-gas tanks and personal belongings.

 Calculations: